NicoNRG2/DistributedWeatherStation/README.md

 ## Next Feature
 This project is easily scalable, in the future we can add:
-- sensors: to make measurement of other type of data, such ad the wind sensor, the rain sensor,...
+- sensors: to make measurement of other type of data, such as the wind sensor, the rain sensor, ...
 - stations: in order to cover a larger geographic area, we can add new weather stations.

 In addition, we can implement the storage of the data using a database.
 In this way we can build graphic with a larger number of data instead of the last 24 hours only.